 Should you use different paint?

 Paint color can make a huge difference in how a house feels.
-Dark paint can make a house feel small, while white paint can make a home feel stark and boring.
+Dark paint can make a house feel small, while white paint can make it feel stark and boring.
 Many people love to paint rooms in different colors to show their style and personality.
-The problem is, everyone has a different style and personality.
+The problem is everyone has a different style and personality.
 It is impossible to please everyone, so a nice neutral color is the best choice.
 We use beige or grey paint in all our rentals and flips.
 Paint colors definitely look different in different houses due to the trim colors and carpet colors.
 If you are trying out new colors, use paint samples on the wall to see how they look before you paint the house.

 What should you repair on a flip?